raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Session Signaling Data

-The standard twelve-octet DNS message header and the four (usually) empty sections are followed by at most one Session Signaling Operation TLV.
+The standard twelve-octet DNS message header and the four empty sections are followed by the Session Signaling Data.

 The first TLV in a Session Signaling request message (and its counterpart in the corresponding Session Signaling response message, if present) is the Operation TLV.
 Any subsequent TLVs after this initial Operation TLV (if present) are Modifier TLVs.

-(DUPLICATE TEXT, TO BE MERGED WITH ABOVE)
-The (optional) Operation TLV may be followed by one or more Modifier TLVs, such as the Retry Delay TLV (0), which, in error responses, indicates the time interval during which the client SHOULD NOT re-attempt a failed operation.
-(END)

-Future specifications may define additional Modifier TLVs.

-#### Operation and Modifier TLVs
+#### Operation TLVs

 A "Session Signaling Operation TLV" specifies the operation to be performed.